Chijioke91/food-app/README.md

 # Simple Food Application With TailwindCss

-> This is a simple food application built as part of a learning of the tailwind css framework
+> This is a simple food application built as part of learning of the tailwind css framework

 ## Install Dependencies